iremkapucuoglu/p4b-website/content/en/posts/2021-04-06-walkability-index.md

 description: ''
 image: "/images/hackathon_banner.webp"
-summary: We are one of the lucky winners of the MobiData BW Hackathon, where we developed “WALKIE” – a walkability index and an algorithm to calculate potential pedestrian flows.
+summary: We are one of the lucky winners of the MobiData BW Hackathon, where we developed “WALKIE” – a prototypic walkability index and an algorithm to calculate potential pedestrian flows.
 We will continue the development in a 3-month innovation phase.
 thumbnail: "/images/hackathon_thumbnail.webp"
 title: 'Hackathon: Development of a Walkability Index'